osbuild/guides/osbuild-composer/src/user-guide/building-ostree-images.md

 # Building OSTree image

 This section contains a guide for building OSTree commits.
 As opposed to the "traditional" image types, these commits are not directly bootable so although they basically contain a full operating system, in order to boot them, they need to be deployed.
-This can, fox example, be done via the  Fedora installer (Anaconda).
+This can, for example, be done via the  Fedora installer (Anaconda).

 OSTree is a technology for creating immutable operating system images and it is a base for Fedora CoreOS, Fedora IoT, Fedora Silverblue, and RHEL for Edge.
 For more information on OSTree, see [their website](https://ostreedev.github.io/ostree/).